Checklist of Key Documents for Selling Residential Property – ACT

 - Applies to Units / Body Corp Properties:

-- Who prepares it: Title Search A licensed solicitor or conveyancer acting for the seller.
+- Who prepares it: A licensed building inspector.

 - Link to Best Example: View Example